rahulkhorana/PolyatomicComplexes/paper.md

 The provided code enables researchers to develop effective models for a variety of tasks in cheminformatics and materials science.
 The code/repository contributions can be summarized as follows:

 1. An implementation of the core Polyatomic Complexes representation
-2. An easy to use, well documented API for experiments, see the [official documentation](https://rahulkhorana.github.io/PolyatomicComplexes/).
+2. An easy to use, well documented API for experiments.
+See the [official documentation](https://rahulkhorana.github.io/PolyatomicComplexes/).
-3. Easy integration with existing quantum chemistry libraries such as pyscf [@sun2020recent], and pymatgen [@ong2013python].
+3. Easy integration with existing quantum chemistry libraries such as `pyscf` [@sun2020recent], and `pymatgen` [@ong2013python].
 4. Well packaged example datasets for baseline performance and benchmarking.

 Moreover the Polyatomic Complexes are stratified into different categories depending on usage and experimental need.
 This is touched upon in the Software Description.